Angles and the Camera Equation

 Figure 1.
 Irradiation transfer from scene to sensor.

 In answering this question we will discover the Camera Equation as a function of opening angles – and set the stage for the next article on lens pupils.
-By the way, all quantities in this article depend on wavelength and position in the Field of View, which will be assumed in the formulas to make them readable, see Appendix I for a more formally correct version of Equation (1).
+By the way, all quantities in this article depend on wavelength and position in the Field of View, which will be assumed in the formulas to make them readable, see Appendix I for a slightly more correct version of Equation (1).

 Spherical Cones and Lambertian Reflectance

-Irradiance is not directional, meaning that the photon flux can arrive from any direction or even from multiple/extended sources, for example an overcast sky.
+Irradiance is not directional, meaning that the photon flux on the surface of interest can arrive from any direction or even from multiple/extended sources, for example an overcast sky.
 What matters in this article is the number of photons incident on the relevant area of the object of interest, so that’s what we will refer to as E_o, the subscript o indicating a quantity referred to the object.
-Think of it as the output of a photodiode flush with the surface, counting every photon impinging on it, regardless of where it came from.

-The object absorbs some photons and reflects some depending on its morphology and physical characteristics.
+The object transmits/absorbs some photons and reflects some depending on its morphology and physical characteristics.
 Those reflected propagate in straight lines in air in all directions.
 Neighboring photons reflected from small uniform portions on the surface of the object (\mathcal{A}) form conical volumes.
 The direction and relative number of photons within each cone depends on the object’s physical characteristics, their distribution the result of so-called specular, diffused or mixed reflection.

 Figure 2 shows photons in air reflected from such a small sample area \mathcal{A}, the specific spherical cone chosen because it is the one that points directly towards the lens of the camera, which is what this article is concerned with.